top of page

 4. Caitlin Keen (2021) - 2:43:44

-Some quick thoughts: the men's record will be difficult to beat.
-Outside of Sergio, it hasn't been too close to going down.
-On the women's side, that number 1 spot is truly remarkable.
+Some quick thoughts: the new men's record will take another incredible effort to beat.
+Zach is a 2:13 marathoner with high level performances across all distances.
+Plus, the weather this year was absolutely perfect.
 Tatyana is the current marathon world record holder at W45 and W50 masters age groups, so it's no surprise.
-However, the last 10 years fill out most of the other spots on the board.
-Overall, the marathon is getting faster and more competitive, but history stands the test of time here.
+Overall, the marathon is getting faster and more competitive.

 The Half Marathon: